-SWS Detail: 2.0301.2 Carbon Monoxide Alarm or Monitor, 2.0201.2 Combustion Safety - Make-up Air
+SWS Detail: 2.0100.1 Global Worker Safety, 2.0301.2 Carbon Monoxide Alarm or Monitor, 2.0201.2 Combustion Safety -Make-up Air

-Install at least one CO alarm in all weatherized dwellings or weatherized apartments.
+Install at least one CO alarm on each floor of all weatherized dwellings or weatherized apartments.
 CO alarms must comply with these specifications.

-- ✓ Have a label with a UL 2034 listing. - ✓ If hard wired, connect to a circuit that is energized at all times by plugging in to an electrical receptacle. - ✓ If battery powered, prefer long-life lithium batteries. - ✓ Have a digital display of the CO measurement. - ✓ Have a sensor-life alarm.
+- $\checkmark$ Have a label with a UL 2034 listing. - ✓ If hard wired, connect to a circuit that is energized at all times by plugging in to an electrical receptacle. - ✓ If battery powered, prefer long-life lithium batteries. - $\checkmark$ Have a digital display of the CO measurement. - $\checkmark$ Have a sensor-life alarm.